 Console terminal I/O and expander cabinet remote power control/status connections are located to the right of the control panel.
-These three modular jacks allow power control/status connections to the left expander cabinet, right expander cabinet (if present), and I/O connections to the console terminal.
+These three modular jacks, allow power control/status connections to the left expander cabinet, right expander cabinet, and I/O connections to the console terminal.
 The console terminal modified modular jack is keyed so that an expander cabinet connector cannot be plugged into its jack.

-An expander cabinet has four quadrants in the bottom of the cabinet.
+The system cabinet has four quadrants in the bottom of the cabinet.
 The XMI PIU can be installed in two quadrants and the other two quadrants are used for expansion bays.
-These expansion bays can contain another XMI PIU, a SCSI PIU (for DEC 10000 systems), or a DSSI PIU (for VAX 10000 systems).
+These expansion bays can contain another XMI PIU, a SCSI PIU (for DEC 7000 systems), a DSSI PIU (for VAX 7000 systems), or a battery PIU.
 The number of expansion bays used by each PIU varies depending on the type of PIU.
-An expander cabinet can also have two PIUs in the top of the cabinet.